HE-Wenjian/SGXlinger/README.md

 This repository contains the source code of SGXlinger -- the interrupt latency attack framework accompanying our ICCD 2018 paper.

 > Wenjian He, Wei Zhang, Sanjeev Das and Yang Liu.
 SGXlinger: A New Side-channel Attack Vector Based on Interrupt Latency against Enclave Execution.
-In Proceedings of the 36th IEEE International Conference on Computer Design (ICCD'18). (to be appeared)
+In Proceedings of the 36th IEEE International Conference on Computer Design (ICCD'18).
+>
+> PDF (to be appeared) | [PPT](https://github.com/HE-Wenjian/SGXlinger/raw/master/ICCD_PPT.pdf)

-## Overview
+## Abstract

-//TODO
+Software Guard Extension (SGX) is a new security feature that has been released in recent Intel commodity processors.
+It is designed to provide a user program with a strongly shielded environment against other components in the system, including the OS, firmware and hardware peripherals.
+With SGX, developers can securely deploy critical applications on untrusted remote platforms without the concern of information leakage.
+However, researchers have found several attacks against SGX, promoting the need for a comprehensive study on the security property of SGX.
+In this paper, we discover a new attack vector SGXlinger to disclose information inside the protected program.
+Our attack monitors the interrupt latency of the SGX-protected program.
+The evaluation shows we can learn coarse-grained information inside the shielded environment.
+In an experimental setting, we measure that the information leakage rate of the proposed side-channel can reach up to 35 Kbps.

 ## Building and Running